rigazilla/python-client-ori/README.md

 * g++ 8.3.1
 * Swig 3.0.12
 * Python 2.7

+_The closer your numbers are, the less the probability to have problems_

 ### Steps ###
 1. Place the infinispan-hotrod-cpp\*.rpm package in the `dl` folder.
 Two options for this: